 specify these animations in a declarative way.
 This is especially useful for cases where state

 changes trigger animations, like when a user presses a button.
 For more information, see

-The Z values are measured in the same units as the X and Y values.
+The Z values are measured in dp (density-independent pixels).

 Customize View Shadows and Outlines